Adarshh21/adarshah21-NASSCOM-VSD-SoC-design-program/README.md

 - SYNTH DRIVING CELL: sets the std cell used to drive the input ports.
 If the input port has a lot of fan-outs then it needs more drive-strength cells to drive the input.

       # Now once again we have to prep design so as to update variables
-      prep -design picorv32a -tag 24-03_10-03 -overwrite
+      prep -design picorv32a -tag 18-08_06-11 -overwrite

       # Addiitional commands to include newly added lef to openlane flow merged.lef
       set lefs [glob $::env(DESIGN_DIR)/src/*.lef]
       add_lefs -src $lefs

       # Command to display the current value of variable SYNTH_STRATEGY
       echo $::env(SYNTH_STRATEGY)

        # Command to set a new value for SYNTH_STRATEGY
       set ::env(SYNTH_STRATEGY) "DELAY 3"

       # Command to display the current value of variable SYNTH_BUFFERING to check whether it's enabled
       echo $::env(SYNTH_BUFFERING)

       # Command to display the current value of variable SYNTH_SIZING
       echo $::env(SYNTH_SIZING)

       # Command to set a new value for SYNTH_SIZING
       set ::env(SYNTH_SIZING) 1

       # Command to display the current value of variable SYNTH_DRIVING_CELL to check whether it's the proper cell or not
       echo $::env(SYNTH_DRIVING_CELL)

       # Now that the design is prepped and ready, we can run synthesis using the following command
+      run_synthesis

 ![image](https://github.com/user-attachments/assets/880333a5-32af-47b6-abee-ac9de82b4ba7)

 Now run synthesis usning *run_synthesis* again and see if the delay is improved.
 From the new synthesis report, we noticed that slack was not changed so it was already optimized.